March or Die (film): Plot

 Major William Foster, an American commander in the French Foreign Legion, is haunted by memories of the Great War which has just ended.
-He suffers from alcoholism and his only friend is his faithful sergeant, Triand.
+He has alcoholism and his only friend is his faithful sergeant, Triand.

 Foster takes command of a legion and takes it to Rif in Morocco to re-establish French authority over the Bedouin and Berber tribes revolting against French rule.
 Foster is also ordered to escort archaeologists from the Louvre, who are excavating an ancient city near Erfoud, the final resting place of a Berber saint known to the French as "the Angel of the Desert".
 Foster was the only French officer alive who served in Morocco before the war and had helped develop diplomatic ties with the tribes by negotiating with El Krim, their de facto leader.
 One condition of peace was that the French cease all archaeological expeditions without the tribes' approval.

 Among Foster's fresh recruits are "the Gypsy" Marco Segrain, a charming jewel thief famous for a three-year crime spree on the Riviera before getting arrested, the Russian giant Ivan, formerly a bodyguard for the deposed Russian imperial family; "Top Hat" François Gilbert, a fashionable musician who lacks the physical traits needed in a soldier; and Frederick Hastings, a romantic English aristocrat who longs for the days of the Great War.